-If you want to force the instrument to use a specific inversion you can use the 'Force Inversion' Keyswitches, which are located on the left hand side of the keyboard.
-These function is a one-time deal, meaning they will only influence the very next chord that is being played.
-You 'arm' an inversion by pressing one of the four keyswitches (C - root, D - 1st inv, E - 2nd inv and F - 3rd inv).
+If you want to force the instrument to use a specific inversion you can use the 'Force Inversion' keyswitches, which are located at the very top of the keyboard - NOTE THIS IS A DIFFERENT POSITION TO OTHER OSTINATO PRODUCTS.
+These function as a one-time deal, meaning they will only influence the very next chord that is being played.
+You 'arm' an inversion by pressing one of the four keyswitches (G6 - root, A6 - 1st inv, B6 - 2nd inv and C6 - 3rd inv).